 Common Name: Sand Coprosma

-Coprosma acerosa is a Evergreen Shrub up to 0.50 metres tall.
+Coprosma acerosa is an evergreen shrub that can grow up to 0.50 metres tall.

 Coastal sand dunes[

 ] and elevations up to 1200 metres[